iscc/iscc-specs/docs/specification.md

 !!! note

     The basic metadata inputs are intentionally simple and generic.
 We abstain from more specific metadata for Meta-ID generation in favor of compatibility across industries.
+To support global clustering it is **RECOMMENDED** to **only supply the title field** for Meta-ID generation.
 Imagine a *creators* input-field for metadata.
 Who would you list as the creators of a movie?
 The directors, writers the main actors?
 Would you list some of them or if not how do you decide whom you will list.
-All disambiguation of similar title data can be accomplished with the extra-field.
-Industry- and application-specific metadata requirements can be supplied as extended metadata with ISCC registration.
+Global disambiguation of similar title data can be accomplished with the extra-field.
+Industry- and application-specific metadata requirements can be met by [extended metadata](#extended-metadata).

 #### Generate Meta-ID